TwicPics/components/src/_documentation/svelte4.md

   // this component will be used in place of an img element. import { TwicImg } from "@twicpics/components/svelte4";

+  // this component will be used in place of a `picture` element. import { TwicPicture } from "@twicpics/components/svelte4";

-  // this component will be used in place of an video element. import { TwicVideo } from "@twicpics/components/svelte4";
+  // this component will be used in place of a video element. import { TwicVideo } from "@twicpics/components/svelte4";
 </script>
 ```